CAC/PAC JF-17 Thunder: Pakistan

+The JF-17 Thunder has participated in international airshows since 2010 as part of export promotion and military diplomacy efforts by the PAF.
+Early public appearances took place at airshows in Pakistan and China, followed by displays at major international aerospace exhibitions, including the Paris Air Show in 2011 and 2015, the Dubai Airshow in 2013, 2017, 2021, and 2025 and the Farnborough International Airshow in 2014 and 2016, primarily as static displays.
+The aircraft has also featured at the China International Aviation & Aerospace Exhibition, including static and flying displays, with later editions showcasing the Block III variant.
+In 2019, 2022, and 2025, PAF JF-17s participated in the Royal International Air Tattoo (RIAT), in static and air displays.
+The aircraft was also displayed at the World Defense Show in 2024.

 Myanmar

 In July 2015, Myanmar ordered 16 Block 2 JF-17s from Pakistan and China for approximately $560 million.
 In late 2015, Myanmar ordered 16 RD-93 spare engines from Russia, which were received in 2018 and 2019.
 On 17 December 2018, Jane's disclosed that the Myanmar Air Force had received the first batch of JF-17s.
 An official Myanmar Air Force video released on Air Force day showcased a number of JF-17s, both on static display and in the air.
-Till date, the Myanmar Air Force has taken delivery of 7 JF-17 Block 2s, including 5 JF-17s and 2 JF-17Bs.
+As per reports, the Myanmar Air Force is in possession 11 JF-17 Block 2s.

-In May 2022, a Pakistan Air Force cargo plane supplied spare parts for the JF-17s of the Myanmar Air Force.
-In June 2022, it was reported that a team of 15 Pakistan Air Force personnel were scheduled to visit Meiktila Air Base in Myanmar to provide technical support for the Myanmar Air Force JF-17s, including setting up of a JF-17 simulator at Meiktila Air Base to train pilots of the Myanmar Air Force and to address technical issues relating to JF-17s that Myanmar Air Force was facing.
-It was also reported that Myanmar was in talks with Pakistan for the supply of air-to-ground missiles for its JF-17s.
+In May 2022, a PAF cargo plane supplied spare parts for the JF-17s of the Myanmar Air Force.
+In June 2022, it was reported that a team of 15 PAF personnel were scheduled to visit Meiktila Air Base in Myanmar to provide technical support for the Myanmar Air Force JF-17s, including setting up of a JF-17 simulator at Meiktila Air Base to train pilots of the Myanmar Air Force and to address technical issues relating to JF-17s that Myanmar Air Force was facing.

+In November 2022, the Myanmar anti-junta news website The Irrawaddy claimed that most of the aircraft had been grounded due to technical malfunctions, citing unnamed analysts and Myanmar Air Force pilots.
+The article specified that the sources reported that the aircraft have structural cracks, and poor perceived performance of the KLJ-7 radar.
+The grounding was exacerbated by post-2021 military coup sanctions, which restricted access to spare parts for Western-sourced components in the avionics and electronics.
+Myanmar lacked the local expertise to maintain or repair the complex systems, and initial attempts by Pakistani technicians in September 2022 to set up a simulator at Pathein air base and resolve issues were only partially successful.

+In 2023, Pakistan had reportedly sent a team of engineers and technicians to Myanmar to help repair and maintain its JF-17s.